yashu1wwww/100-Youtube-Auto-Likes-Using-Localhost/README.md

 "You must login with your 10+ accounts, and each account must have 10+ brand accounts to hit auto-likes.
 In the 17th line of the script, replace the URL with the YouTube video URL you want to like.

+That's it!
+The URL will open in the previously opened localhost Chrome and 100+ auto likes will be done automatically.

 Finally, in the command prompt, enter "pip install Random" and hit enter to install the necessary library.

 👉Note:-